xiaobo-liu/mp-cosm/README.md

 # Arbitrary precision algorithms for computing the matrix cosine and its Fréchet derivative.

-Function `include/cosm_mp.m` computes the matrix cosine of a square matrix in arbitrary precision.
-Function `include/cosm_double.m` is the counterpart that works in double precision and uses no `mp` computation.
+Function `include/cosm_mp.m` computes the matrix cosine of a square matrix in arbitrary precision; function `include/cosm_double.m` is the counterpart that works in double precision and uses no `mp` computation.
 Function `include/cosm_frechet_mp.m` computes the matrix cosine and its Fréchet derivative simoutaneously in arbitrary precision.

 Details on the underlying algorithms can be found in the technical report: